-Potential students apply to a specific Program Area of Study within the Ph.D. program.
+Potential students apply to a specific Concentration within the Ph.D. program.
 Applicants are strongly preferred to have K-16 teaching experiences or informal teaching experiences, and a Master's degree.
-The faculty views such experience as a strong foundation on which to build rigorous advanced degree coursework and experiences.
+The faculty views such experience as a strong foundation-on which to build rigorous advanced degree coursework and experiences.
 Although the Graduate School has made rare exceptions, applicants are expected to have at least a 3.0 GPA (out of 4.0) in prior undergraduate and graduate programs in a STEM education field or related program of study.
-GRE scores are used as a complement to undergraduate performance to make admissions decisions; verbal and quantitative scores at or above the 50th percentile are preferred, and quantitative scores at the 75th percentile are preferred for mathematics education.
-Verbal and Analytical Writing scores on the GRE are especially important for Ph.D. applicants as they are deemed an initial indicator of a student's writing ability.
+GRE scores are used as a complement to undergraduate performance to make admissions decisions; verbal and quantitative scores at or above the 50th percentile are preferred, and quantitative scores on the GRE are especially important for Ph.D. applicants as they are deemed an initial indicator of a student's writing ability.
 A student's writing ability and their suitability for pursuing a Ph.D. in Learning and Teaching in STEM are also assessed by the writing sample (personal statement) provided by students in the application process.
 Faculty members discuss each candidate's application package and vote to admit or not admit.

-See the individual program area websites for deadline details.
+See the individual concentration websites for deadline details.
 Applicant's academic record, GRE scores, recommendations, and personal statement are considered holistically in making admission decisions.
 Personal statements should include information about experiences in STEM education, but should also include career goals and why the applicant feels that the graduate program at NC State is a good fit for their experiences and career path.
-As applicants to the program are reviewed, the applicant's background and interests in relation to faculty expertise are considered.
-Upon recommendation of the graduate faculty to accept an applicant into the program, a faculty member agrees to be the initial advisor/chair.
+As applicants to the concentration area of the Ph.D. program are reviewed, the applicant's background and interests in relation to faculty expertise are considered.
+Upon recommendation of the graduate faculty to accept an applicant into the particular concentration, a faculty member agrees to be the initial advisor/chair.

 If a currently enrolled Master's student at NC State wishes to continue on to pursue a Ph.D., they need to submit a new application.
 An interested Master's student should submit a personal statement to the graduate program coordinator and graduate administrative assistant before the deadline.
-The statement should address why the student wishes to pursue the PhD degree and discuss their progress on their research for their Master's degree.
-Alternatively, a highly qualified student without a Master's degree may be admitted to the Ph.D. program and earn a Master's degree en route, while in doctoral status.
+The statement should address why the student wishes to pursue the Ph.D. degree and discuss their progress on their research for their Master's degree.
+Alternatively, a highly qualified student without a Master's degree may be admitted to the Ph.D. program and earn a Master's degree enroute, while in doctoral status.
 Requirements for this option can be found here: http://catalog.ncsu.edu/graduate/graduate/graduate-handbook/masters-degrees-doctoral-status/

 Admissions decisions and assistantship offers are two separate processes.
-Admission decisions are typically made in January and assistantship offers are typically made in March or later, and require the student to be enrolled full time.
+Admission decisions are typically made in January or February and assistantship offers are typically made in March or later and require the student to be enrolled full time.
 Admission does not guarantee an assistantship.